-Earlier this year new guidance was issued detailing the regulatory position on the transfer of water from construction sites to rivers and streams.
+Earlier this year new guidance was issued detailing the regulatory position in England and Wales, and general binding rules in Scotland, on the transfer of water from construction sites to rivers and streams.

-It states that only uncontaminated water consisting of clean and clear rainwater or infiltrated groundwater may be released from a site for up to three consecutive months under exemption.
+These state that only uncontaminated water consisting of clean and clear rainwater or infiltrated groundwater may be released from a site for up to three consecutive months under exemption in England and Wales, however there is no time limit in Scotland.

 In order to qualify for the exemption a series of conditions aimed to prevent pollution in the receiving water body must be met.
 Consequently, the discharge must not: